exoad/atro_bot/README.md

 I don't know if I want to use Java or a C++ library :/

+**Note**
+I do not make the command ideas, the server group members do :/

         Currently a work in progress! ;D